-- 7.1.6 Site allocations are a tool to support development coming forward in the best possible way.
-Though they can be a contentious element of the Local Plan, they have significant value, through: - providing a proactive approach to the consideration of sites, rather than reacting to a planning application on a site which has not previously been considered; - enabling communities and planners to consider the relative merits of different site options; - giving a community certainty of which sites should be coming forward next within their town or village; - giving developers and landowners a clear indication of which are the suitable sites for development; - demonstrating a positively prepared Local Plan by identifying enough appropriate land to meet identified need; and - providing a defence to potential challenges relating to appropriate land supply, or the promotion of a development site which is not supported. - 7.1.7 We recognise concerns that land allocation amounts to the 'concreting over of the National Park', and an 'urbanisation of
+7.1.57.1.6 Site allocations are a tool to support development coming forward in the best possible way.
+Though they can be one of the mosta contentious elements of preparing the Local Plan, they have significant value, through:

+• providing a proactive approach to the consideration of sites, rather than reacting to a planning application on a site which has not previously been considered;

+- enabling communities and planners to consider the relative merits of different site options; - giving a community certainty of which sites should be coming forward next within their town or village; - giving developers and landowners a clear indication of which are the suitable sites for development; - demonstrating a positively prepared Local Plan by identifying enough appropriate land to meet identified need; and - providing a defence to potential challenges relating to appropriate land supply, or the promotion of a development site which is not supported.

-Dartmoor'.
-It is therefore worth noting that the land allocated accounts for 0.024% of the total National Park area, and 39% of allocated land is brownfield land.
-As a whole, 0.3% (293Ha) of Dartmoor is currently identified as 'urban' in the Landscape Character Assessment.
+7.1.67.1.7 We recognise concerns which are sometimes raised that the land allocation of land amounts to the 'concreting over of the National Park', and an 'urbanisation of Dartmoor'.
+It is perhaps therefore worth placing this in context, noting that the land allocated accounts for 0.024% of the total National Park area, and that 39% of allocated land is brownfield land.
+As a whole, 0.3% (293ha) of Dartmoor is currently identified as 'urban' in the Landscape Character Assessment.

-- 7.1.8 Identifying land for development in the Local Plan ensures that: - the most appropriate land is used to meet local needs; - it is used effectively, to meet local needs and priorities; and - by taking a proactive approach we can then defend robustly against inappropriate sites and urban sprawl. - 7.1.9 Strategic Policy 3.1 states clearly that allocated sites should only come forward when they are needed.
+7.1.77.1.8 The strategy of ildentifying land for development in the Local Plan ensures that:

+- the most appropriate land is used to meet local needs; - it is used effectively, to meet local needs and priorities; and - by taking a proactive approach we can then defend robustly against inappropriate sites and urban sprawl.

+7.1.87.1.9 Strategic Policy 3.1 states clearly that allocated sites should only come forward when they are needed.
 If there is not a current identified need for affordable housing, development should not come forward.
-This is to ensure that best use is made of Dartmoor's limited land resource. - 7.1.10 Allocations may include specific requirements, such as a level of affordable housing, or infrastructure, which should be provided as part of development on the site.
+This is to ensure that best use is made of Dartmoor's limited land resource.

+7.1.97.1.10 Allocations may include specific requirements, such as a level of affordable housing, or infrastructure, which should be provided as part of development on the site.
 These are summarised in the Site Briefs published alongside this Plan.
-These should be read alongside the relevant policies within this Local Plan. - 7.1.11 Given the degree of certainty provided by an allocation we would generally encourage proposals on allocated sites to submit detailed planning applications in the first instance.
+These should be read alongside the relevant policies within this Local Plan and the specific requirements or flexibilities which may be allowed for (for example, the requirements for viability assessment where any lesser contributions are proposed).

+7.1.10 Given the degree of certainty provided by an allocation we would generally expectencourage proposals on allocated to submit detailed planning applications in the first instance.
 Where a proposal of 6 dwellings or more is proposed on a ('windfall') site which is not allocated in the Local Plan, or clearly deviates from the published Site Brief, an appropriate level of pre-application engagement should be demonstrated such as through a development brief or masterplan.
 These should show how the proposal will deliver sustainable development within that community.

-Policy 7.1(2) Settlement Boundaries and Development Sites
+Policy 7.1(42) Settlement Boundaries and Development Sites